Mahmoud-Hussain/Space-Colliders/README.md

 ### 2. Scoring and Health System
 - Earn points for destroying enemies.
-- Player health decreases upon collisions with enemies.
+- Player health decreases upon collisions with enemie's bullets.

 ### 3. Sound and Graphics
 - Utilizes Pygame for sound effects and image rendering.